anthobarbarich/pc2020/content/boats-live-stream.md

 Winners will be able to choose 7 people that will join them on the boat - only from their restricted 10-person bubble (family, roommates, close friends).

 Grab your chance to win a boat for you and your friends!
+Winners will be contacted by mail next week!

 <a class="btn" href="www.paradisecity.be/boatsregistration"> Participate Here </a>